 #4 It's called tooth paste, not face paste.

 The bad skincare advice: Use toothpaste to dry out pimples.

 Brush your teeth, yes.
 Brush your tongue, sure.
 Brush your face?
 Nah.

 We asked Dr. Hidinger "What is the strangest or most dubious thing you've seen recommended for skincare?"
 And her answer is…

 The PhD says: "Some people recommend applying toothpaste to a pimple to heal it.
 The concept is to dry out the pimple with the toothpaste.
 However, toothpaste typically contains things like strong surfactants, menthol and alcohol, that can be very irritating to the skin and cause more irritation, inflammation and peeling.
 Toothpaste is formulated for teeth, not skin!"

-Many thanks to Dr. Hidinger for sharing her expertise.
-Hey, while you're following her on Twitter, make sure to follow @corsilver as well! - Also sign up for our newsletter at the bottom of this page, so you can stay on top of Cor news, special offers and more!
+Many thanks to Dr. Hidinger for sharing her expertise. - Sign up for our newsletter at the bottom of this page, so you can stay on top of COR news, special offers and more!